cansinacarer/My-Shell-Scripts/readme.md

 ## Usage
 Add this repo to path, then you can call any of the scripts below from any directory.

+You must have GitHub CLI and git installed and configured before using these scripts.

 ### `repomake`
 1. Initializes a repository,
 2. Adds everything in the current directory to stage,